LudovicPatey/zooviewer/README.md

 ### Zoo

-The root JSON contains a pair
+The root of the JSON object consists of two keys:

     {
 		"nodes" : { "key1" : node1, "key2" : node2, ... },